-Exceedances on NO_x and VOCs (including methane) from CHP and Dust, NO_x, VOCs (including methane) and NH3 from ASP were recorded on the online monitoring system.
+Exceedances on NOx, SO2 and VOCs (including methane) from CHP and Carbon Monoxide, NOx, SO2, VOCs (including methane), NH3 and HF from ASP were recorded on the on-line monitoring system.
 It should be noted that measurements recorded under abnormal operating conditions, e.g. start up and stopping of stacks, unstable operation, test runs and interference of sensor, are disregarded.

-Exceedances in emission parameters of CHP and ASP were found to be a result of problems with the continuous fine-tuning of CHP setting, incomplete desulphurisation of biogas which fed to the CHPs, and tripping and stopping of ASP and the incomplete thermal combustion of the thermal combustion unit of the ASP.
+Exceedances in emission parameters of CHP and ASP were found to be a result of problems with the continuous fine-tuning of CHP setting, incomplete desulphurisation of biogas which fed to the CHPs, and the incomplete thermal combustion of the thermal combustion unit of the ASP.